-- Seek medical care if you develop symptoms, or your current symptoms become severe.
+- Seek medical care if you develop severe symptoms.
 Severe symptoms include trouble breathing, persistent pain or pressure in the chest, confusion, inability to wake or stay awake, or bluish lips or face.
 Please visit the Centers for Disease Control and Prevention (CDC) website to review the latest symptoms.
-Consult with your primary care physician on any recommendations.
+Consult with your primary care physician for specific guidance as needed.

 Return to Campus

 Prior to returning to work you must receive clearance by SAFER and the following conditions must be met:

 - At least 24 hours has passed since recovery, which is defined as resolution of fever without the use of fever-reducing medications;

 - Improvement in symptoms (e.g., cough, shortness of breath);

 - At least 5 days have passed since positive test result;